aligent/magento2-prerender-io/README.md

 # magento2-prerender-io
-Provides integration between Magento 2 and [Prerender.io](https://prerender.io), giving the ability for pages to be automatically recached when required.
+Provides integration between Magento 2 and [Prerender service](https://prerender.io), giving the ability for pages to be automatically recached when required.

 ## Overview
 This module provides new indexers:

-- `prerender_io_product`, which will send URL recache requests for products to Prerender.io (in batches of up to 1000) when changes are made to products.
+- `prerender_io_product`, which will send URL recache requests for products to Prerender service (in batches of up to 1000) when changes are made to products.
-- `prerender_io_category`, which will send URL recache requests for categories to Prerender.io (in batches of up to 1000) when changes are made to categories.
+- `prerender_io_category`, which will send URL recache requests for categories to Prerender service (in batches of up to 1000) when changes are made to categories.
-- `prerender_io_category_product`, which will send URL recache requests for categories to Prerender.io (in batches of up to 1000) when changes are made to products.
+- `prerender_io_category_product`, which will send URL recache requests for categories to Prerender service (in batches of up to 1000) when changes are made to products.

 These will ensure that the cached pages are kept up-to-date at all times.